-- De-scaffolding in carefully managed stages e.g. children might complete or change a sentence or a paragraph - weaker writers 'hug closely', relying on the original, - stronger writers use boxes and the toolkit.
+- de-scaffolding in carefully managed stages e.g. children might complete or change a sentence or a paragraph; - weaker writers 'hug closely' to the original text, relying on the original; - adept writers use the story plot box up and toolkits to create writing.